t-tang/guice-bridge-jit-injector/README.md

 __Get Guice to work nicely with HK2__

-Upgrading a Guice-ified project to Jersey 2 requires manually finding all of the JIT injections and declaring them in the Guice config, this adapter removes the need for that exercise.
+Upgrading a Guice-ified project to Jersey 2 requires finding all undeclared bindings and adding them to the Guice config, this adapter removes the need for that exercise.

 __Using the adapter__